Key legislation and terminology

-- A medical attorney who was appointed under a Medical Power of Attorney by the person when they still had capacity.
+- A Medical Agent appointed under a Medical Power of Attorney by the person when they still had capacity.
 However since the introduction of the Advance Care Directives Act 2013, it is no longer possible to appoint a medical attorney or make a Medical Power of Attorney.
 From 2014 medical attorneys have been replaced by substitute decision-makers under Advance Care Directives.
 Medical Powers of Attorney and Enduring Powers of Guardianship made prior to 2014 will still be valid and effective.

 If the person did not make any of the above appointments a default decision-maker, known as a person responsible, may make the decision.
 This will be the first person from the following list who is available and willing to make the decision (in order of priority):